 This is a critical time for STEM Education in our nation.
-The U.S. Department of Education has identified the need to step up STEM education across the country so students develop scientific knowledge as well as analytical thinking and problem-solving skills.
-The Institute for STEM Education has an exciting future in all aspects of this, including our award-winning Master of Arts in Teaching program based at CRC, formal and informal educational outreach, educational and pedagogical research, the scholarship of teaching and learning, recruitment, retention and persistence of STEM students, and collaboration with educational and basic research programs here and elsewhere.
+The U.S. Department of Education has identified the need to step up STEM education across the country so all students, from K-12 to graduate school, develop scientific knowledge as well as analytical thinking and problem-solving skills.
+The Institute for STEM Education has an exciting future in all aspects of this, including formal and informal educational outreach, educational and pedagogical research, the scholarship of teaching and learning, recruitment, retention and persistence of STEM students, and collaboration with educational and basic research programs here and elsewhere.

 Informal education environments are also recognized as one of the most important vehicles for introducing STEM to underrepresented/underserved students and leading them to pursue STEM careers.
 We also have undergraduate and graduate programs designed to instill STEM education within the new generation of teachers - better preparing them for cutting edge curricula.

 Engaging an audience from kindergarten through the most advanced levels of graduate research, we make possible an unprecedented experiential learning environment.
 Whether in Potsdam, Schenectady or Beacon you are sure to receive an education that prepares you for the future of science, technology, engineering and math.

 Summer Institute for Early Career Teachers

 Based upon Clarkson’s successful Teacher Boot Camp, the Summer Institute for Early Career Teachers prepares the University’s new graduate teaching assistants (TAs) through a required five-week “boot camp,” where TAs take courses on pedagogy with an emphasis on STEM fields.
 Participants divide the day by taking classes in the morning and practice teaching in the afternoons.

 Freddie Amoah-Darko, 2017 participant of the Summer Institute for Early Career Teachers